Valian/live_vue/README.md

 ## Why?

-Phoenix Live View makes it possible to create rich, interactive web apps without writing JS 😍
+Phoenix Live View makes it possible to create rich, interactive web apps without writing JS.

-But once you'll need to do anything even slightly complex on the client-side, you'll end up writing lots of imperative, hard-to-maintain hooks 😢
+But once you'll need to do anything even slightly complex on the client-side, you'll end up writing lots of imperative, hard-to-maintain hooks.

-LiveVue allows to create hybrid apps, where part of the session state is on the server and part on the client 🤗
+LiveVue allows to create hybrid apps, where part of the session state is on the server and part on the client.

 ### Reasons why you'd like to use LiveVue

--   Your hooks are starting to look like jQuery 😅
+-   Your hooks are starting to look like jQuery
 -   You have a complex local state
 -   You'd like to use a massive Vue ecosystem
 -   You want transitions, graphs etc.